wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

         box = F, col = "cyan", shade = 0.5,
         main = "U Toronto")

 Perhaps a two-dimensional representation of LCC would work better than three, with something closer to a checkerboard.
 LCC is so sprawling and varied a classification that it would probably work best not to map it directly but to make clusters and show the depth of the collection in each cluster.
-For example, the University of Toronto dentographs show a strong line along BX (Christian Denominations).
-Within that, there are actually only five main sections:
+For example, the University of Toronto dentographs show a strong line along BX (Christian Denominations), which has these subsections, as listed in [B - Philosophy.
+Psychology.
+Religion](http://www.loc.gov/aba/cataloging/classification/lcco/lcco_b.pdf) in the [Libary of Congress Classification Outline](http://www.loc.gov/catdir/cpso/lcco/):

 * 1-9.5: Church unity.
 Ecumenical movement.
 Interdenominational cooperation
 * 100-189: Eastern churches.
 Oriental churches